jbhopkins/bioxtasraw/docs/source/install/win_gensource.rst

 #.
 Install Microsoft Visual C++ 14.2 Standalone: Build Tools for Visual Studio 2019

 #.
-Install Python 3.7 (if it isn’t already installed) and add it to your system path.
+Install Python 3.X (if it isn’t already installed) and add it to your system
+    path (tested on 3.7 and 3.8).

 #.
 Install the following Python packages (version indicated if less than most recent):